weaveworks/weave/site/weave-docker-api.md

 There are two ways to attach containers to a Weave network, the first uses the Weave Net Docker API Proxy, and is described in this section.
-The other method uses the Docker network plugin framework.
+The other method uses the Docker Network Plugin framework.
 It’s your choice which method to use.

-To use the Docker Network Plugin launch Weave with the --net flag.
-Note that once you’ve launched Weave with this flag the Proxy is automatically disabled.
+To use the Docker Network Plugin, launch Weave with the --net flag.
+Note that after you’ve launched Weave Net with this flag, then the Weave Docker API Proxy is automatically disabled.

 For more information about using the Network Plugin, see [Integrating Docker via the Network Plugin](plugin.md).